 - a.
 Absences will be recorded as "excused" or "unexcused".
 However, any time a student is absent from a class (E) excused or (U) unexcused, it will be recorded as an absence that will count in the total of 10 allowable absences per semester.
 Vacation days will count toward the 10 allowable days of absence. - b.
 Unexcused absences are used to determine truancy which may be dealt with through disciplinary action.
 Inquiry into an unexcused absence will allow the attendance officer to check on the whereabouts of the student.
 All absences that are not excused by a parent/guardian within 48 hours are deemed (U) unexcused.
 Leaving the building, leaving the classroom, bogus phone calls, and unconfirmed absences, all without advanced administration approval, may bring disciplinary action and cause the absence to be declared unexcused. - c.
-Notification: Parents will be notified of the student's attendance status by the Attendance Office in the following manner: - 1.
-Upon accumulating four (4) absences in any one class, a letter will be sent to the parents or guardian informing them of this fact and enclosing a copy of this policy with a printout showing other classes that may have four (4) absences. - 2.
-Upon accumulating eight (8) absences in any class, a letter will be sent to the parents or guardian informing them that the student may not earn credit if he/she exceeds ten (10) absences in any class.
-A print out will be sent showing other classes that may also have eight (8) absences. - 3.
+Notification: Parents will be notified of the student's attendance status by the Attendance Office through utilization of school messenger and potentially mailed notifications. - d.
 Upon accumulating more than ten (10) absences, or with the eleventh (11th) absence in any class, a letter will be sent to the parent/guardians informing them that credit has not been earned.
 It is the responsibility of the student to continue to do the classroom work and try to improve his/her attendance.
-The parent/guardian will be informed of their right to appeal to the Attendance Review Committee at the end of the semester. - d.
-When a student accumulates 11 consecutive days' absences, and the school received no explanation for the absences the student will be considered to have withdrawn from school and will be dropped from the school records. - e.
-If a student is removed from three (3) classes, or falls below the full time status, the student may be withdrawn from school for the semester.
+The parent/guardian will be informed of their right to appeal to the Attendance Review Committee at the end of the semester. - e.
+When a student accumulates 11 consecutive days' absences, and the school received no explanation for the absences the student will be considered to have withdrawn from school and will be dropped from the school records. - f.
+If a student is removed from three (3) classes, or falls below the full-time status, the student may be withdrawn from school for the semester.
 If eligible, they may apply for re-enrollment the next semester.
 If a student should drop out of, or transfer from the school district, his/her attendance record will resume when he/she returns to the district.
 The student may not re-enroll for the remainder of the semester.
-If eligible, they may apply for re-enrollment the following semester. - f.
-Special education and 504 students may be governed under an individual educational plan that will identify whether or not the student is able to abide by the school's attendance policy.
-Unless it is stated otherwise, special education and 504 students are expected to abide by all provisions under this policy.
+If eligible, they may apply for re-enrollment the following semester. - g.
+Special education and 504 students may be governed under an individual educational plan that will identify whether the student is able to abide by the school's attendance policy.
+Unless it is stated otherwise, special education and 504 students are expected to abide by all provisions under this policy. - h.

-- g.
 Make-Up Work: Many teachers have established in their course syllabus that tests, quizzes, notes, and similar work cannot be made up if the absence has been established as an unexcused absence.
-Otherwise, reasonable consideration will be given to students requiring make-up work. - h.
+Otherwise, reasonable consideration will be given to students requiring make-up work. - i.
 Students with excessive absences due to handicaps or illnesses may have to consider alternatives, such as home school, if the total number of exempted days exceeds what the teacher deems necessary for the successful completion of the class.
-At any time, the teacher may require alternative assignments and assessments. - i.
+At any time, the teacher may require alternative assignments and assessments. - j.
 The transferring student's attendance record will be reviewed to determine whether credit can be issued for the student.